 Dear Nannie,

 You have been with Jesus for over 60 years, but I need to tell you how you have impacted my life.
-When I was 40, I made a discovery that has greatly influenced me.
+When I was 40, I made a discovery that greatly influenced me.

 I sat on the floor and took off the lid, disturbing the tightly packed contents.
 A strong musty smell triggered a series of sneezes.
 For the next several hours, I sifted through yellowed newspaper clippings, discovering snippets of your life.
 You kept birth notices, wedding announcements and death obituaries of people you knew, which I think must have been half the population of southeast Virginia!
 I think you kept every Christmas and birthday card you ever received!
 All the newspaper articles about the kidnapping of Charles Lindberg’s son, the hurricane of 1933, the Dionne quintuplets, and anything that had to do with a family member, are fascinating.
 From the hundreds of clippings, it’s evident you liked poetry and cooking.